MarianBzz/MarianBzz/README.md

 - 🤔 &nbsp; Exploring new technologies and developing new projects.
 - 🎓 &nbsp; Graduated as Full Stack Developer of Henry Academy.
 - 💼 &nbsp; I'm currently working as a FrontEnd Developer in Bluerabbit.
-- 🌱 &nbsp; Learning more about SCRUM, React Native, Typescript and different frameworks.
+- 🌱 &nbsp; Learning more about SCRUM, NextJs, Typescript and different frameworks.

 Portfolio. https://portfoliomarianobozzoletti.vercel.app
 ---